24+ Hours, 40+ Miles

 - Headlamp with extra batteries.
 We recommend Tacticca and Surefire.

 - 20 dollars in cash and a photo identification in case you decide that the GORUCK Heavy is not for you.
 This will be used as your cab fare to take you back to the start point.

 - One American Flag attached to a flagpole.
 We support Annin flags.

 - Friends, it’s less scary that way and the more people you have in the class, the less weight you have to carry in the form of coupons.

 - Obviously, there’s plenty of other gear that makes life easier during an event.
 Download the full Packing List PDF for more gear suggestions.
-If you need to gear up, take 20% off GORUCK made gear because of your event registration.

 There will be a PT test in the beginning of the event.
 The PT test is used as a gauge for the Cadre to be able to assess your physical ability.
 The PT test will consist of 2 minutes of Push-ups, 2 minutes of Sit-ups and a 12 mile road march.
 The Push-ups and Sit-ups are without your ruck and the road march is with your ruck.